 NOAA's National Ocean Service (NOS) brings a wealth of coastal science, management, and operational expertise to aid communities impacted by hurricanes in their recovery.
 NOS is on the front lines to help America understand, predict, and respond to the challenges facing our oceans and coasts.
-The following is a compilation of NOS's roles and responsibilities before, during, and after a hurricane.
+The following is a compilation of NOS's roles and responsibilities related to preparedness, response, and recovery before, during, and after a hurricane.

 The Center for Operational Oceanographic Products and Services monitors and disseminates observations of water levels, currents, and weather information in real time via the National Water Level Observation Network and the Physical Oceanographic Real-Time System.
 Collected real-time environmental information helps coastal authorities prepare for, mitigate, and respond to storm tides and coastal flooding.
 NOS also regularly updates Storm QuickLook, an online compilation of ocean and weather observations within a coastal area.